knix-microfunctions/knix/mfn_sdk/README.md

     })
 ```

-NOTE: The `mfn_name` parameter is only used if the user doeas not exist (as it is required for every new user).
+NOTE: The `mfn_name` parameter is only used if the user does not exist (as it is required for every new user).
 If the parameter is missing, the client SDK will only try to login but won't create a user.

 ## List functions and workflows